antonmeyer/ArduinoDTMF/README.md

 If you connect it to the last mile to your phone service provider consider all the safety rules for outdoor lines.

 Licence:
-Do what ever you like with that code.
+Do what ever you like with that code (DWYL = devil licence).
 Except bother me nor others.

 ToDo
 usage of delay() might not be the best solution, if you do not want to block the CPU.